shubhankars135/shubhankars135.github.io/_posts/2017-01-22-first_article.md

   In general, most of the parametric ML algorithms have two major steps - there is cost function(or loss function) , and then its optimization (maximization or minimization) for it, which yields the optimal solution.

-  In reality we can never find the above true $\theta$, but we can make a hypothesis,infact many hypotheses, and then choose the one which gives least error.
-That will be the optimum value for $\theta$
+  In reality we can never find the above true **B**, but we can make a hypothesis,infact many hypotheses, and then choose the one which gives least error.
+That will be the optimum value for **B**.

 Let us define the cost function as: